phlillip/PlantIO/journal/_posts/2018-07-17-fmp-proposal.markdown

           <div class="bio">
             <h2>Bio</h2>
             <p>Mark is a professional with a young family and takes a keen interest in food, but does not have the time to grow his own.
 He has tried in the past but often forgets to water them and cannot grow during the winter months.
 It
-              infuriates him to have to buy overpriced fruit and vegetables from the supermarket with wsteful packaging.
-He is keen to become more self-sufficient and educate his duaghter in the same way.</p>
+              infuriates him to have to buy overpriced fruit and vegetables from the supermarket with wasteful packaging.
+He is keen to become more self-sufficient and educate his daughter in the same way.</p>
           </div>
         </div>
         <div class="end d--f fd--c jc--fs quarter">